no-markup-markup/nmm/readme-template/README.md

       (!)   custom.

-      Furthermore, each item can be n̲a̲m̲e̲d̲ and r̲e̲f̲e̲r̲r̲e̲d̲ t̲o̲:
+      Furthermore, each item can be n̲a̲m̲e̲d̲ and r̲e̲f̲e̲r̲r̲e̲d̲ ̲t̲o̲:

       (2)   The named item can be referred to anywhere in the document.